 As my knowledge grew about developmental changes during the first year of life, the more passionate and committed I became about investing in our babies.
 Do your research on developmental milestones and spiritual foundation building so you can articulate why what happens in the nursery is so important.

-2. Grow the church’s heart.
+2. Grow the church’s heart for your nursery ministry.

 Most baby books are about how to keep babies happy.
 Very few talk about the limited opportunities this stage brings for brain development and growth and how to practically engage little ones to spur that growth.
 No wonder volunteers and parents have a church-is-a-babysitter mentality!
 I developed a thematic plan to educate and train our parents and volunteers throughout the year about babies’ development.
 As the adults’ hearts grew, so did their expectations, language, and actions.